SeeedDocument/Seeed-WiKi/README.md

-#Seeed Document
+#Seeed Documentation

-Here you can find all the document for Seeedstudio, including Grove modules, Seeeduino series, LinkIt series as well as the others product.
+Here you can find all the Documentation for Seeedstudio, including Grove modules, Seeeduino series, LinkIt series as well as the others product.

-To view the document, visit [wiki.seeed.cc](wiki.seeed.cc), where the document is hosted.
-The document system is drive by [MkDocs](http://www.mkdocs.org/).
+To view the Documentation, visit [wiki.seeed.cc](wiki.seeed.cc), where the Documentation is hosted.
+The Documentation system is drive by [MkDocs](http://www.mkdocs.org/).

 #Contributions

-This document is managed by Seeed, and we warmly welcome contribution to this documentation project.
+This Documentation is managed by Seeed, and we warmly welcome contribution to this documentation project.

 * Improve grammar of fix wrong typing.
 * Additional content to help provide a better understanding for the users